 Applicants are required to submit large format georeferenced PDF maps that clearly represent (at a suitable scale) all of the features being submitted in the spatial datasets and referred to in the final report.

 The minimum content and maps required for prescriptions are:

 - Overview: General overview map of the project boundary in relation to communities and other major features and base data.
-Include data in Section C of Prescription Template - Fuel Treatment Prescription Map (as per Notes to Assist in Prescription Template) which must include the following items: - Treatment unit boundaries and all new and existing threat class plots (labeled with TREATMENT_UNIT_ID and PLOT_NUMBER, respectively) - Reserves (including wildlife tree retention areas, riparian reserve zones, etc.) - Streams, Wetlands, Lakes including the class and identification number/name - Existing and proposed roads and skid trails (labeled) - Existing or proposed stream crossing structures (culverts, bridges) - Any other values or features that should be mapped (i.e. Goshawk nests, bear den, range fencing, power lines, a licensed waterworks that is within 100 m of proposed treatment etc.) - Natural range barriers that may be affected by treatment - Any areas of safety concern (i.e. steep slopes, utility lines etc.) - Table with all areas identified in Section C of template including treatment regime
+Include data in Section C of Prescription Template - Fuel Treatment Prescription Map (as per Prescription Template Notes to Assist) which must include the following items: - Updated March 2017 Treatment unit boundaries (labeled with TREATMENT_UNIT_ID) - Updated March 2017 Wildfire Threat Assessment Information - If using a pre-2017 CWPP: All new and existing threat class plots labeled with PLOT_NUMBER - If using a 2017 CWPP: Fuel Assessment plots labeled with PLOT_NUMBER - Reserves (including wildlife tree retention areas, riparian reserve zones, etc.) - Streams, Wetlands, Lakes including the class and identification number/name - Existing and proposed roads and skid trails (labeled) - Existing or proposed stream crossing structures (culverts, bridges) - Any other values or features that should be mapped (i.e. Goshawk nests, bear dens, range fencing, power lines, a licensed waterworks that is within 100 m of proposed treatment, etc.) - Natural range barriers that may be affected by treatment - Any areas of safety concern (i.e. steep slopes, utility lines, etc.) - Table with all areas identified in Section C of template including treatment units